Baron Bardolf of Wormegay in Norfolk

 The Abbot of Hailes Abbey [Map] was executed following the battle since he was wearing armour.
 Bishop Griffin Yonge (age 38), Bishop of Bangor, was captured, but wearing his vestments, he avoided execution.

 On 6th November 1453 Anne Bardolf Baroness Cobham Sternborough (age 64) died.
-William Beaumont 2nd Viscount Beaumont (age 15) became the sole heir to the forfeited and was restored 6th Baron Bardolf of Wormegay in Norfolk.
+William Beaumont 2nd Viscount Beaumont (age 15) was restored 6th Baron Bardolf of Wormegay in Norfolk.

 On 19th December 1507 William Beaumont 2nd Viscount Beaumont (age 69) died at Wivenhoe, Essex [Map] where he was buried.
 Viscount Beaumont extinct.
 Baron Beaumont and Baron Bardolf of Wormegay in Norfolk abeyant between his two nieces Joanne Lovell and Frideswell Lovell.
 The issue of Frideswell Lovell were disbarred from succeededing when her son Henry Norreys (age 25) was attainted.
 The issue of Joanne Lovell included his great nephews including Henry Norreys, George Stapleton (age 28) and great-great nephew Brian Stapleton (age 30).
 The title of Baron Beaumont was called out of abeyance in 1840 for Miles Thomas Stapleton 8th Baron Beaumont, a descendant of Brian Stapleton and an 11 x great-nephew of William Beaumont.